 Kabila White Beach

 Aside from White Island and Mantigue Island, another beautiful white beach can also be found in Guinsiliban and is called the Kabila White Beach.
 The beach is also popular for diving activities and this is also a special protected area where giant clams are being cultured.

 Visit Ardent Hibok-Hibok Spring Resort and Sto.
 Nino Cold Springs

 Ardent Hot Spring is a natural mineral water pool.
 The water is naturally heated to around 40-degree centigrade.
-The Mambajao municipality developed and provided facilities like cottages, restaurants, dormitory, picnic huts, restrooms and changing rooms for visitors.
-A landscaped garden, hot spring and mountain air will give therapeutic effect to the tourists.
-The Sto.
-Nino cold spring with sandy-bottomed water pool is another famous destination.
+The Mambajao municipality developed and provided facilities like cottages, restaurants, dormitories, picnic huts, restrooms, and changing rooms for visitors.
+A landscaped garden, hot spring, and mountain air will give a therapeutic effect to the tourists.
+Another famous destination is the Sto.
+Nino cold spring with a sandy-bottomed water pool.

 Enjoy Katibawasan and Tuasan Falls

-The Katibawasan falls has a rock pool which is surrounded by trees, boulders, wild ferns and ground orchids.
+The Katibawasan falls has a rock pool that is surrounded by trees, boulders, wild ferns, and ground orchids.
 All facilities for relaxation and comfort are provided here for tourists.
-The waterfalls measure to a height of 250 feet.
+The waterfalls measure a height of 250 feet.
 The Camiguin Island province cannot be explored in one or two days.

 Hike Mount Hibok-Hibok

 Extreme adventurers can opt for the Mount Hibok-Hibok active volcano, which is at a slope of 1250 meters and creates challenges for even professional mountaineers.
 A crater lake with steam outlets can be seen at the peak of Mount Hibok-Hibok.